bcarroll/robopanda/README.md

 Purpose:

     The WowWee Robopanda is a great "off the shelf" robot for building your own robot.
-This is an attempt to interface RoboPanda using an Arduino Mega with Firmata or Poark, Perl, and eventually adding Raspberry Pi and ROS for autonomous control.
+This is an attempt to interface RoboPanda using an Arduino Mega with Firmata or Poark, Perl, Raspberry Pi and ROS for autonomous control.

-    RoboPanda has battery compartments in the legs that hold 3 C batteries each (9v) and has a good mix of input and output sensors.
-    There is also a battery compartment in the back that holds 4 AA batterys (6v).
+    RoboPanda has battery compartments in the legs that hold 3 C batteries each (9v) and a good mix of input and output sensors.
+There is also a battery compartment in the back that holds 4 AA batteries (6v).

     Input sensors:
       Accelerometer         - Left side